 A review of British Airways Club World | BA Business Class

-The British Airways Club World (Business Class) cabin is one I know very well and which, in my opinion, delivers exactly what I want on a regular basis – great service, food and drink (add extra chocolates to that) and comfort.
+The British Airways Club World (Business Class) cabin is one I know very well and which, in my opinion, delivers exactly what I want on a regular basis – great service, food and beverage options (add extra chocolates to that) and comfort.
 Here is how a recent flight from London Heathrow to New York JFK went.

 A good travel experience does not begin when you arrive at your destination.
 For me, it is pretty clear – it all starts at the airport.
-Long-haul flights for me, are very special moments – it is code for ‘me’ time: no interruptions, time to catch up on movies and TV, bubbles and of course, continuing to believe that ‘there are no calories up in the air’, especially when it refers to chocolate.
+Long-haul flights for me, are very special moments of luxury travel – it is code for ‘me’ time: no interruptions, time to catch up on movies and TV, bubbles and of course, continuing to believe that ‘there are no calories up in the air’, especially when it refers to chocolate.
 Don’t ask.

 Check-in for our BA Business Class Flight

 Checking in at London Heathrow’s terminal 5 is always a breeze.
 I call this one of my ‘spiritual places’ (it is where many travel adventures) and it really has a calming effect on me (as soon as I enter the terminal).
 It is bright and airy, very quiet and there are no queues.
-British Airways Club World Business Class passengers have many dedicated check-in desks, but as a BA Executive Club Gold Cardholder, I am also able to check in for any flight on the First Check In area.
+British Airways Club World Business Class passengers have many dedicated check-in desks, but as a BA Executive Club Gold Cardholder, I am also able to check-in for any flight on the First Check-In area.
 I chose the latter as there was no queue (and because it always feels special).

 The BA Lounge

 We could use either the BA Galleries lounge (as can all business class and silver cardholders) – both at the main terminal (T5A), where you have a choice of North and South lounges (I prefer the South one), but you can also use the lounge at T5B, the satellite terminal where our flight was to depart from.